mdahllof/gendertext/README.md

 `p_a`, `p_b`, `p_Cb`, and `p_Ob`: p values for cases as above.

 `d_a`, `d_b,` `d_Cb`, and `d_Ob`: Cohen's d for cases as above.

-`corpfeatvals.csv`: All the features, expressed as parts per million, for each book in the corpus, with some metadata overlapping with `dhnbcorp.csv`.
-Feature names as explained in the article.

-`datadescr.pdf`: A more detailed description of the content of this repository.